Choose language

 • Landscape and Visual

 To assess landscape and visual impact, we employed a specialist to identify locations where the solar farm might be visible and provide recommendations for using hedgerows, trees and other physical features to screen the solar farm as much as possible.
-In line with consultation feedback we have amended the proposed substation location to reduce visual impact upon public rights of way.
-The Landscape and Visual Impact Assessment report submitted in support of the planning application found that the proposed layout is suitable, and the visual impact will be limited.
+In line with consultation feedback, we have amended the proposed substation location to reduce visual impact upon public rights of way.
+The Landscape and Visual Impact Assessment report submitted in support of the planning application found that the proposed layout is suitable, and the visual impact would be limited.

 • Why here?